yaboi-v3rt3x/Kryon/README.md

 ## What is Kryon?
-Nexus is a Roblox exploit hub with all sorts of universal scripts, sub hubs for other games, and more!
+Kryon is a Roblox Exploit Hub with all sorts of Universal Scripts, Sub-Hubs for games, and more!

 ## Kryon Loadstring
 ```loadstring(game:HttpGet('https://raw.githubusercontent.com/yaboi-v3rt3x/Kryon/main/Hub.lua'))()```